mroderick/PubSubJS/docs/docs.md

 <a name="subscribeOnce"></a>

 ## subscribeOnce(value)
-Removes subscriptions- When passed a token, removes a specific subscription.- When passed a function, removes all subscriptions for that function- When passed a topic, removes all subscriptions for that topic (hierarchy)
+Removes subscriptions - When passed a token, removes a specific subscription - When passed a function, removes all subscriptions for that function - When passed a topic, removes all subscriptions for that topic (hierarchy)

+- When passed a token, removes a specific subscription.

+- When passed a function, removes all subscriptions for that function

+- When passed a topic, removes all subscriptions for that topic (hierarchy)

 **Kind**: global function
 **Access**: public